mertoktem99/wanderlust/README.md

 The journey to the finished product was not easy, but it was truly rewarding and satisfying to be able to see our project came to life.
 This definitely was a great learning experience.

-You can take a look at our project with the link below and We hope you will like it.
+You can take a look at our project from the link below and We hope you will like it.
 Thank you!

 https://lnkd.in/gexD-n8